Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Stafford threw for 292 passing yards in one matchup against the Ravens, 13.5 fewer yards his over/under in Sunday's game.
+- In one matchup against the Ravens, Stafford recorded 292 passing yards, 17.5 yards less than his over/under for Sunday.

-- Stafford threw a touchdown pass in that matchup against the Ravens.

 - Note: Stafford's stats vs. Ravens date back to 2016.

-- The Ravens have the NFL's worst pass defense this season, surrendering 295.5 yards per game through the air.
+- This week Stafford will face the NFL's worst pass defense (295.5 yards allowed per game).

 - The Ravens' defense is 28th in the league, conceding 1.9 passing touchdowns per game.